 - Understand what happens to your data.
 Since all of these apps are free or free-to-try, know what happens to your data.
 Read user agreements carefully and make sure you are comfortable with who can view your data.

 - Know how your data is exported.
 In most cases, data can be emailed easily.
 However, know if that is in the form of text, a .pdf, or a .csv (comma separated values) file that can be exported to a spreadsheet.
 There are very few free programs that will export data as shapefiles (.shp) that can be processed for further analysis.

 - Look at the web interface in addition to the app.
-Many of the apps listed will have the ability to be accessed from your computer, with data stored on a cloud server.
+Many of the apps listed will have the ability to be accessed from your computer, with data stored on a cloud servers australia.
 Just as with an app, make sure that the computer interface is intuitive and easy to use.

 - Think about your next step.
 Some of the apps listed offer premium services for a price.
 Know what that price is and the value you gain from stepping up.

-CLICK HERE to view a table, which includes information about the apps I reviewed.
 The descriptions below lists a few of the apps that I downloaded on my iPad and tested.
 There are some that I tried and omitted due to crashing during use or difficulty in signing up for a trial period.
 The features in the column on the left are ones that I felt were noteworthy and can be used to help differentiate between apps.